sheldonhull/sheldonhull.hugo/content/blog/2016-12-03-the-traditional-birthday-song-is-terrible.md

 - rambling
 - ramblings
 - music
-title: The Traditional Birthday Song Is Terrible
+title: "The Traditional Birthday Song Is Terrible"
+slug: "The Traditional Birthday Song Is Terrible"
 ---

 The traditional birthday song is terrible.It's never really changed.